 To protect the plastic’s painted surface, it’s essential to use a sealer.
 Acrylic paint is known for being durable, but it can become chipped or scratched from frequent use over time.

-You can use a glaze or varnish to keep your painted item in good condition.
+I recommend using glaze or varnish to keep your painted item in good condition.
 This will help to protect it and make it last longer.

 You can either apply the acrylic sealer with a brush or spray it on.
 Choose the type of sealer you want to use – it can be matte, satin, or glossy.
 Start by putting on a light coat and letting it dry for about 30 minutes.

-We recommend applying several thin coats of sealer instead of one thick coat because the sealer can become sticky if it’s too thick.
+I suggest applying several thin coats of sealer instead of one thick coat because the sealer can become sticky if it’s too thick.

 Step #5: Allow it to Dry Completely